codemagic-ci-cd/codemagic-docs/content/flutter-publishing/publishing-to-app-store.md

 If you work with multiple Apple Developer teams, you can add additional keys by clicking **Add another key** right after adding the first key and repeating the steps described above.
 You can delete existing keys or add new ones when you click **Manage keys** next to the Developer Portal integration in user or team settings.

-### 3. Enabling App Store Connect publishing for workflow
+### Step 3.
+Enabling App Store Connect publishing for workflow

 Once the Apple Developer Portal has been enabled for the account or team the app belongs to, you can easily enable App Store Connect publishing per workflow.